adithyaselv/adithyaselv.github.io/projects.md

 <br />

 * Developed a soft microprocessor starting from a simple NAND gate with the help Xilinx system generator toolbox using matlab and implemented the design on Spartan 3E FPGA.
-* Developed all the necessary sub-modules for programming and debugging the HACK-COMPUTER such as, the assembler, VGA interface driver, PS2 Keyboard interface driver.
+* Developed all the necessary sub-modules for programming and debugging the soft processor such as, the assembler, VGA interface driver, PS2 Keyboard interface driver.

 ---

-##**DSO-ART (aka) Digital Painter**
+## **DSO-ART (aka) Digital Painter**
 <h6> <em>Mentor - Prof. M.Senthil Kumaran (EEE/SSNCE) <br />
  Adithya S, Mervin JB, Sibi Sankar, Sanjay Shreedharan</em> </h6>